-- 1 Category header - 2 Definition of radix character (decimal point) - 3 Definition of character used to separate groups of digits to the left of the radix character - 4 The size of each group of digits to the left of the radix character - 5 Category trailer
+- 1 Category header - 2 Definition of radix character (decimal point) - 3 Definition of character used to separate groups of digits to the left of the radix character.
+In this locale, no default character is defined.
+Therefore, applications must supply this character, if needed. - The size of each group of digits to the left of the radix character.
+The character defined by thousands_sep, if any, is inserted between the groups defined by grouping.